 4 tsp lemon juice or vinegar (optional)

-You can store this mixture for up to 2 weeks in the refrigerator.
+You can store this mixture in the refrigerator for up to 2 weeks.
 If you decide to add lemon juice or vinegar, add it to the water and not to the bleach directly because otherwise, you risk toxic fumes.
-In light of that, you may want to skip the lemon juice or vinegar altogether — some recipes use iron tablets instead.
+In light of that, you may want to skip the lemon juice or vinegar altogether.

 1 gallon of water